gaebor/CnC_AI/cli/game_state.md

    * `Strength` (`MaxStrength`) if it is destructible
    * pips: dots marking how full it is
    * in case of buildings: `short OccupyList[MAX_OCCUPY_CELLS]`
+     * although, its better to retrieve the cells of the building from `Occupier`
+   * trees can occupy more than one cell
+     * but they don't have an `OccupyList`
+     * it is worth lookung up those in `Occupier` as well
    * other types only occupy at most one cell right underneath
-     * although, in case of buildings its better to retrieve the cells of the building from `Occupier`
    * `unsigned int IsSelectedMask`: bit field with `Owner` bit shifts

 ## Occupier